kimpal/anomaly_detection/anomaly-detection-main/README.md

 <p> This dataset has nine types of attacks, namely, Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms.
 The Argus, Bro-IDS tools are used and twelve algorithms are developed to generate totally 49 features with the class label.
 These features are described in UNSW-NB15_features.csv file.</p>

-# two ways of setting up a envierment and instal requered pacages
+# Two ways of setting up a envierment and instal all requered pacages:
+1. whit out docker
+2. whit docker

-## to runn whit out Docker pip install --no-cache-dir --upgrade -r requerments.txt
+## 1 to runn whit out Docker and istall all dependency:
-1. install all dependency: # not tested
-`pip install --upgrade pip && pip install --no-cache-dir --upgrade -r requerments.txt`
+1. Installing all dependency:  `pip install --no-cache-dir --upgrade -r requerments.txt` or `pip install --upgrade pip && pip install --no-cache-dir --upgrade -r requerments.txt`

-1. installing all dependency whit:
-`pip install --no-cache-dir --upgrade -r requermnt.txt` # not testted
-2. thna first runn the pre-prosessing script in the dir /Pre-prosessing to generate the nesesary csv files to runn the models
+2. Thna first runn the pre-prosessing script in the dir /Pre-prosessing whit `python3 pre_prosessing_filename.py` to generate the nesesary csv files to runn the models alw whit `python3 models_pythonfil_name.py`

-## Run instructions To runn it whit docker
+## To runn it with docker:
-1. Te instruction asuming docker is already installed on windows computer docker desktop is recomanded
+1. Te instruction asuming docker is already installed on windows computer, docker desktop is recomanded
-2. how to install docker desktop on windows https://docs.docker.com/desktop/install/windows-install/
+2. how to install docker desktop on windows [docker.com/desktop/install/windows-install](https://docs.docker.com/desktop/install/windows-install/)
-3. On oter systems refer to: https://docs.docker.com/get-docker/
+3. On oter systems refer to: [docker.com/get-docker](https://docs.docker.com/get-docker/)
 4. After install fowo the instruction below to runn it and enter the shel wher the amomaly-detection-main file is
-# To start the contianeer and enter it runn:
+### To start the contianeer and enter it runn:
 1. `docker compose up --detach`
 2. `docker exec -it anomaly-detection /bin/bash`
-# To exit the docker dontainer type: exit
+### To exit the docker container type: `exit`
-# to sut down the docker container runn:
+### to shut down the docker container runn:
 `docker compose down`

-# to runn python scrips: python3 file_name
+### to runn python scrips:
+`python3 file_name.py`